3rekse/makecode-omarillo-logo-lesson6/README.md

 ## Step 5
 ** Did you know**

 When you look at the previous solution, you will notice that the same 2 block were repeated 4 times.
 In programming this is **a really bad idea**.
-Repeating yourself encourages errors in your code and is hard to change things if needed to.
+Repeating yourself encourages errors in your code and is hard to change things if needed.
 ```blocks
 turtle.moveTurtleDirection(TurtleDirection.Forward, 25)
 turtle.pen(TurtlePenMode.Up)